hubdiga-debug/FFFM_Portfolio/README.md

 estimated on a diversified book — which matters directly for how confidently a risk team can act on a single name's factor exposure versus a portfolio-level one.

-[Fill in with your specific comparison once you've run both stages — e.g., "SMB's standard error fell by X% moving from the single-stock to the portfolio regression, supporting the idea that the single-name insignificance was largely a noise artifact rather than a genuine absence of size risk."]

 ## How to Run
 ```bash